Chnapy/tsc-ls/README.md

 One of TypeScript compiler limitation is its inability to use language services plugins during compilation.
 [By design](https://github.com/microsoft/TypeScript/wiki/Using-the-Language-Service-API), language services are meant to be used by editors only.

-This limitation makes not possible type-checking using some plugins in CLI environments, like with CIs.
+This limitation makes it impossible to type-check typescript plugins in CLI environments, like with CIs.

 A good example would be with [`typescript-plugin-css-modules`](https://github.com/mrmckeb/typescript-plugin-css-modules) plugin, which allows to add CSS classes typing: